Adelic line bundles on quasi-projective varieties: Local theory

 They are compactifications of

-As in the case of arithmetic divisors, we are going to describe these groups or categories directly over $U^\an$.
+As in the case of arithmetic divisors, we are going to describe these groups or categories directly on $U^\an$.

-If $K$ is non-archimedean, an \emph{arithmetic model} (or \emph{integral model}) of a line bundle $L$ over $U$ is a pair $(\CX,\CL)$, where $\CX$ is a projective model of $U$ over $O_K$, and $\CL$ is a $\QQ$-line bundle over $\CX$ extending $L$.
+If $K$ is non-archimedean, an \emph{arithmetic model} (or \emph{integral model}) of a line bundle $L$ on $U$ is a pair $(\CX,\CL)$, where $\CX$ is a projective model of $U$ over $O_K$, and $\CL$ is a $\QQ$-line bundle on $\CX$ extending $L$.